• About

 But responding in a statement, which Ahuraka Yusuf Isah, his media aide, issued on his behalf, the nation’s number five citizen said he had managed the resources at the disposal of the apex court effectively.

-“Judges in all climes are to be seen and not heard, and that informed why the CJN refrained from joining issues until a letter, said to be personal, is spreading across the length and breadth of the society.
-This was akin to dancing naked at the market square by us with the ripple effect of the said letter
+“Judges in all climes are to be seen and not heard, and that is why the CJN refrained from joining issues until a letter, said to be personal, is spreading across the length and breadth of the society.
+This was akin to dancing naked at the market square by us, with the ripple effect of the said letter

-“The Supreme Court definitely does not exist outside its environment, it is also affected by the economic and socio-political climate prevailing in the country.
-Besides that, the Apex Court has to a larger extent, been living to its constitutional responsibility.
+“The Supreme Court definitely does not exist outside its environment; it is also affected by the economic and socio-political climate prevailing in the country.
+Besides that, the Apex Court has, to a larger extent, been living up to its constitutional responsibility.

-“When a budget is made, it contains two sides, that’s the recurrent and the capital, yet all the two are broken down into items.
-The Federal Government releases the budget based on the budget components.
-And it’s an offence to spend the money meant for one item for another.
+“When a budget is made, it contains two sides, which are the recurrent and the capital, yet all the two are broken down into items.
+The federal government releases the budget based on the budget components.
+And it’s an offence to spend the money meant for one item on another.

-For instance, the Supreme Court budgeted this year to re-roof and rehabilitate its complex built over 30 years ago and that is being done.
-The work on the extension of the complex is near completion, the esthetic lawns and cleanness of the perimeters are being well kept, and security and water supply are adequately provided for his brother Justices in their offices and residences.
-During the period of the pandemic, profound and extra care was maintained to avoid causalities among them as well as the staff generally.
-It would have amounted to an act of irresponsibility to divert money meant for the above for otherwise.
+For instance, the Supreme Court budgeted this year to re-roof and rehabilitate its complex, built over 30 years ago, and that is being done.
+The work on the extension of the complex is near completion; the aesthetic lawns and cleanness of the perimeters are being well kept, and security and water supply are adequately provided for his brother justices in their offices and residences.
+During the period of the pandemic, profound and extra care was maintained to avoid casualties among them as well as the staff generally.
+It would have amounted to an act of irresponsibility to divert money meant for the above for other purposes.

-“Before eight new Justices were appointed in 2020 onto the Apex Court bench, there was no additional budget to provide new chambers with an equipped library, legal assistance, residential accommodations and logistics for them.
+“Before eight new justices were appointed in 2020 onto the Apex Court bench, there was no additional budget to provide new chambers with an equipped library, legal assistance, residential accommodations and logistics for them.
 The Apex Court has to make do with the resources at its disposal to meet its needs over time.
-All the Justices of this Court has at least a legal assistance, except some may opt for more.
-One of the CJN’s legal assistants (now Justice Aina) was appointed to Abuja FCT High Court last month, while another (Barr Ramatu) died three months back.
-Generally, the Judiciary is looking up to the recruitment of more legal assistants and other supporting staff this year.
+All the Justices of this Court have at least a legal assistant, except some may opt for more.
+One of the CJN’s legal assistants (now Justice Aina) was appointed to the Abuja FCT High Court last month, while another (Barr Ramatu) died three months back.
+Generally, the judiciary is looking to recruit more legal assistants and other supporting staff this year.

-“Besides, two Supreme Court Justices died within the period under consideration.
-Both the four retirees and the two departed cost the court some funds in the forms of gratuities and allowances.”
+“Besides, two Supreme Court justices died within the period under consideration.
+Both the four retirees and the two departed cost the court some funds in the form of gratuities and allowances.”

 Tags: BREAKING NEWSChief Justice of NigeriaCOURTIbrahim MuhammadSupreme Court